crowdfunding campaign for my comic Leaves.

 During or after your campaign, search your feedback for patterns.
 One person saying something can be ignored if it doesn't ring true.
 Several people telling you the same thing is a sign you need to make a change or an improvement.

 9. Make a great website.
+You should think long-term and short-term.
 Having a home base that people want to visit is crucial.
 I'm still in the process of building mine.
-You have to think long-term and short-term.

 Werner Herzog even said it should follow you like a dog in the streets.

-I still don't know how to do this, but I'm very willing to learn and I'm interested in learning quickly.
+I still don't know how to build an audience, but I'm very willing to learn and I'm interested in learning quickly.

 One bonus tip is to treat all your new endeavors like a business, not a vanity project.
 I'm currently in the middle of trying to reclaim some important parts of my life that I'd let go of in the past.
 Sorting out finances has been a huge part of that reclamation and healing process.